 The Master Plan has been carefully crafted to meet existing regulations.
 The proposed buildings comply with the Design Guidelines for Clackamas County and the City of Oregon City.
-For further details about how individual elements of the plan meet existing county zoning and design criteria see Appendix C and Appendix E.
+For further details about how individual elements of the plan meet existing county zoning and design criteria see Appendix E.

 Connectivity: The Master Plan proposes a multi-modal system consisting of a street hierarchy based upon function, transit service, sidewalks, bike paths and trails.
 This network is designed to reduce dependence on the automobile and link the site's three rooms.
+The current pedestrian and bicycle paths shown in the illustrative plans were approved as part of the 2006 Master Plan and were intended to meet the requirements outlined in Oregon City Municipal Code section 16.12.032 - Public off-street pedestrian and bicycle accessways.